shavitkimchi/huffman/README.md

 **See the [appendix section in the details.md](docs/details.md) file for important information on understanding this compression algorithm.

+## Exceptions

+See the [details document](docs/details.md) for when to throw a `HuffException`.
+Basically, every time you call `readBits` on a `BitOutputStream` object you should check that the read operation succeeds, i.e., that the value -1 is **NOT** returned by the call of `readBits`.
+You throw a `new HuffException` with an appropriate String of where in the code the read fails.

 ## Analysis

+Use the [template linked here](https://courses.cs.duke.edu/compsci201/fall24/assign/p6-huffman-analysis.docx) to create a PDF to upload to Gradescope with answers to analysis questions.

 You'll submit the analysis as a PDF separate from the code in Gradescope.
 If you are working with a partner, you and your partner should submit a single analysis document.